Dehumidifier Buying Guide

 Ease of Use

-Most modern dehumidifiers were designed to be user friendly.
-For example, Danby dehumidifiers feature electronic controls, a remote control, fully adjustable humidity settings, an auto de-icer, an auto-restart feature, a removable and easy-to-clean air filter, and a direct drain option for continuous operation.
+Most modern dehumidifiers were designed to be user-friendly.
+For example, Comfort-Aire dehumidifiers feature electronic controls, fully adjustable humidity settings, auto-defrost, auto-restart features, removable and easy-to-clean air filters, and direct drain options for continuous operation.
 Look for these options that will make your life easier:

 • Full Tank Light that lets you know when it is time to empty the tank